-If an employee is unable to meet the expected level of performance for her or his position, management will take an active role in helping the employee meet the standards of the job.
+If an employee is unable to meet the expected level of performance for his or her position, management will take an active role in helping the employee meet the standards of the job.

 The steps that must be taken to correct the performance problem(s) will be identified, including the assistance that will be provided to the employee as well as the employee's responsibilities for correcting his/her performance will be clearly spelled out, and time frames for improvement agreed upon.
-The time frame for the correction will be fair, and progress up-dates will be prepared and communicated to the employee on a weekly basis.
+The time frame for the correction will be fair, and progress up-dates will be prepared and communicated to the employee on a monthly basis, or more frequently if the situation warrants it.

 If an employee is unable to meet the standards set by management, he/she will be terminated, if the Performance Improvement Program process has been followed and properly documented.
-If the employee has successfully completed the Performance Improvement Plan, the documentation will remain in the employee's personnel file to illustrate the ability of the employee to respond to corrective action and improve his/her contributions to the department.
+If the employee has successfully completed the Performance Improvement Program, the documentation will remain in the employee's personnel file.